WEC-Sim/WEC-Sim/docs/user/troubleshooting.rst

 Tests A vs B:
 ^^^^^^^^^^^^^

-The CIC waves can be used to evaluate if "good" BEM data is being used.
+CIC waves are one way to evaluate if "good" BEM data is being used.
-If a non-CIC wave has unphysical behavior at a specific frequency but not others, there is likely IRR spikes in the BEM data.
+If a non-CIC wave has unphysical behavior at a specific frequency but not others, there are likely irregular frequency (IRR) spikes in the BEM data.
-The CIC wave decreases the impact of IRR issues in the input data.
+The CIC wave decreases the impact of these spikes in radiation damping.

 If a CIC wave continues to oscillate without decaying to a steady state, the convolution integral time is not long enough.
 Increase ``simu.CITime`` to a greater value or use the state space option (``simu.ssCalc=1``).
+In BEMIO, check that the convolution integral time is long enough for all oscillations to decay.

 Other notes:
 ^^^^^^^^^^^^

-If a user wishes to use the non-linear hydro options, they should follow this same workflow once with ``simu.nlHydro=0`` and again with ``simu.nlHydro=1,2``
+If a user wishes to use the non-linear hydro options, they should first follow this same workflow with ``simu.nlHydro=0`` and again with ``simu.nlHydro=1,2``
-The non-linear hydro effects must be used with case and are difficult to set-up.
+The non-linear hydro options are difficult to set-up and must be used with care.
 A highly refined mesh is required to get an accurate displaced volume and wetted surface area at each time step.

 ..